-PRODUCTS TIMELINE 1.
-Transportation Improvement Program SEPTEMBER 2019 STP-Urban Program - program of projects for the RiverCOG program ONGOING 3.
-Transportation Alternatives Program - selection of candidates from the region projects 4.
-Regional Transportation Safety Plan - development of ONGOING safety programs and projects ONGOING 5.
-Local Road Accident Reduction Program - selection of best candidates from the Region 6.
-Section 5310 Program - assist with selection of best ONGOING candidates from the Region ONGOING 7.
-Prioritization of projects for special funding ONGOING 8.
-Support for towns with SRTS programs/planning ONGOING
+PRODUCTS TIMELINE Transportation Improvement Program STP-Urban Program - program of projects SEPTEMBER 2022 FY 22/23 for the RiverCOG program Transportation Alternatives Program - selection of candidates from the region projects FY 22/23 4.
+Regional Transportation Safety Plan - development of safety programs and projects DECEMBER 2021 Local Road Accident Reduction Program - selection of best candidates from the Region FY 22/23 6.
+Section 5310 Program - assist with selection of best candidates from the Region FY 22/23 7.
+Prioritization of projects for special funding FY 22/23 8.
+Support for towns with SRTS programs/planning FY 22/23 Census 2020 revisions and adjustments FY 23 requirements of this regulation (Section 450.310(c)) is that in air quality non-attainment or maintenance areas, if the Metropolitan Planning Organization (MPO) is not designated for air quality under section 174 of the Clean Air Act (CAA) (42 U.S.C.
+7504), there shall be an agreement between the MPO and the designated agency, describing their respective roles and responsibilities for air quality related transportation planning.
+RiverCOG works with CTDOT in providing consideration of the impacts due to transportation on climate and air quality in the region.